RobotCasserole1736/RobotCasserole1736.github.io/index.md

 Thank you for coming by our open house!
 If you missed it, you can see our recordings of it: [Part 1](https://www.youtube.com/watch?v=yFnMWqftO2M&feature=youtu.be), [Part 2](https://www.youtube.com/watch?v=2lldWpNr4to&feature=youtu.be), and [Part 3](https://www.youtube.com/watch?v=P3kbeSEc5go&feature=youtu.be).

-[If you are interested in joining the team, please fill out this form.](https://forms.gle/aFEdJyeHLXjouEPX9) We will be reaching out to you shortly.

 <iframe width="860" height="480" src="https://www.youtube.com/embed/Rr36YomYFO0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <hr>